 On February 12, 2020, President Trump signed Executive Order 13905 entitled “Strengthening National Resilience through Responsible Use of Positioning, Navigation, and Timing Service.”
 The E.O. initially appeared on the White House website and was later published in the Federal Register.
 On February 14, 2020, Dr. Mike O’Connor, CEO of Satelles, issued a Position Statement in response to E.O.
 13905.
-In this statement, Dr. O’Connor endorsed the executive order’s emphasis on PNT resilience, diversity, and urgency in order to protect our national critical infrastructure.
+In this statement, Dr. O’Connor endorsed the executive order’s emphasis on PNT resilience, diversity, and urgency in order to ensure the survivability and resilience of our national critical infrastructure.

 Frequently Asked Questions